Emergency workers uncover dozens of bodies in a Gaza City district after Israeli assault

 DEIR AL-BALAH, Gaza Strip (AP) — Civil defense workers on Friday dug bodies out of collapsed buildings and pulled them off rubble-covered streets, as they collected dozens of Palestinians killed this week by an Israeli assault in a district of Gaza City.

-The grisly scenes of the dead being brought into a nearby hospital underscored the horrifying cycle nine months into the Gaza war.
+The grisly scenes of the dead underscored the horrifying cycle nine months into the Gaza war.

 After invading nearly every urban area across the tiny territory since October, Israeli forces are now repeatedly re-invading parts as Hamas shifts and maintains capabilities.
 Palestinians are forced to flee over and over to escape the changing offensives – or to remain in place and face death.
 Cease-fire negotiations push ahead, nearing but never reaching a deal.

-About 60 bodies have been found so far, including entire families who appeared to have been killed by artillery fire and aerial bombardment, Mahmoud Bassal, the director of civil defense in Gaza said.
-Some bodies had been partially devoured by dogs, he said.
+About 60 bodies have been found so far, including entire families who appeared to have been killed by artillery fire and airstrikes as they tried to flee, said Mahmoud Bassal, the director of civil defense in Gaza.
+Some bodies had been partially devoured by dogs, others burned inside homes and others remained unreachable in rubble, he said.

-“There are homes that we cannot reach, and there are those who were burned inside their homes,” he said, noting many of those who were killed had left nearby shelters after being ordered to evacuate.

-The director of nearby Al-Ahli Hospital, Fadel Naem, said dozens of bodies found in the districts had been brought to the facility, though he didn’t have a precise number.
+The director of nearby Al-Ahli Hospital, Fadel Naem, said at least 40 bodies found in the districts had been brought to the facility, though he didn’t have a precise number.

+The Israeli military said it could not comment on the discovery of the bodies.

-UNRWA abandoned the compound in October, early in the war.
-The military said Friday that troops had battled Hamas and Islamic Jihad fighters in the compound and discovered material for building drones as well as stashes of weapons.
+UNRWA left the compound in October, early in the war.
+The military said Friday that troops had battled Hamas and Islamic Jihad fighters in the compound and discovered material for building drones and stashes of weapons.
 It issued photos of some of the discovered material, though the claims could not be independently confirmed.

-The scenes in Tal al-Hawa mirrored those in another Gaza City neighborhood, Shijaiyah, from which Israeli troops also withdrew in recent days after more than two weeks of waging an offensive.
-Civil defense workers on Thursday reported finding around 60 bodies in Shijaiyah, with more believed to be buried under the rubble.
+On Friday, troops had withdrawn from most of the area, but snipers and drones continued to open fire, said Salem Elrayyes, a resident who fled months ago to the south but spoke to family members still in the neighborhood.

+He said that during the days of the offensive, troops set fire to many homes — including that of one of his uncles — and carried out wide-scale arrests, taking people for interrogation inside the UNRWA compound.
+At least 11 of his relatives were detained, he said.

 Most of the population of Gaza City and the surrounding areas in the north fled earlier in the war.
 But the U.N. estimates that some 300,000 people remain in the north.
 With each new assault, people often flee to other parts of the north, since so far Israel has not allowed those who flee south to return to the north.